- 3 tbsp Sesame oil

 Feel like adding shrimp, go ahead it’s your dinner after all!

-I don’t know about you but this vegetable mixture is perfect, some people like to add red peppers so wrong if you ask me.
-This is one of my favorite dishes, healthy too!
+I don’t know about you but this vegetable mixture is perfect, some people like to add red peppers but that is so wrong if you ask me.

 You may want to add more soya sauce near the end, stir everything together well and taste before adjusting the flavor.
 Looking for some added heat?
 Simply add in more of the minced chili paste, but be careful you only want a little more, it’s hot stuff.